The first birth I witnessed was an "aha" moment. I knew from that summer day in 1999 that I was called to this work. So I dove in.

 After sorting through all of my options, including midwifery, I concluded that education was my passion above all else.
 I became a certified childbirth educator first of all, then a birth doula and a certified perinatal fitness educator as well.
 In practice, though, I enjoy birth doula work the most.
 It allows me the opportunity to provide a more personalized education experience along with helping my clients apply that information in context during their pregnancy and birth.

-Active participant in regional and national birth community networks:
+An active participant in regional and national birth community networks:

-- Nashville Midwife Community
+- Nashville Midwife & Birth Community

-- ICAN of Nashville
+- ICAN of Nashville (Professional Member)

 - Home Birth Mamas of Tenn-Tucky